pingcap/docs/tidb-read-staleness.md

 - Insert, modify, delete data or perform DML operations in the current session.
 These statements are not affected by `tidb_read_staleness`.
 - Start an interactive transaction in the current session.
 Queries within this transaction still read the latest version data.

-After reading the historical version data, you can read the latest version data in the following two ways:
+After reading the historical data, you can read the latest data in the following two ways:

 - End the current session.
 - Set the value of the `tidb_read_staleness` variable to `""` using the `SET` statement.